MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/optimize-shell.md

 PowerShell is a modern command shell that includes the best features of other popular shells.
 Unlike most shells that only accept and return text, PowerShell accepts and returns .NET objects.
-The shell has several features that can be used to optimize your interactive user experience.
+The shell has several features that you can use to optimize your interactive user experience.

 - Robust command-line [history][history]
 - [Tab completion][tab] and [command prediction][prediction]